sozu/py-pyracmon/README.md

 )
 ```

-`S` is an utility class providing various class methods which controls serialization.
+- `of()` does not affect default behavior.
+- `name()` changes the key which by default is the name of node container.
+- `head()` uses a value of the first node in the container instead of a list of values.
+- When the function is given by `each()`, it is applied to each node to generate the value in resulting `dict`.

+`S` provides some more class methods to control the serialization mechanism.
+Additionally, their arguments have variations.
 See API documentation for further information.

 ### Static typing